jupyterlab/jupyterlab/tutorial/patterns.md

 to be later added while preserving backward compatibility.

-## Renderer Option
+## ContentFactory Option

-A common option for a widget is a `IRenderer`, which is used to customize the rendering of content in the widget.
-If not given, a `defaultRenderer` instance is typically used.
+A common option for a widget is a `IContentFactory`, which is used to customize the child content in the widget.
+If not given, a `defaultRenderer` instance is used if no arguments are required.
 In this way, widgets can be customized without subclassing them, and widgets can support customization of their nested content.